Comment: Work-life balance is key to better mental health

-And yet for so many individuals, operating in a supportive environment can feel incredibly out of reach.
+However, for many individuals operating in a supportive environment can feel out of reach.

-Team members across the organisation known as Mental Health Champions are actively involved, from non-legal apprentices to senior legal figures.
+Team members across the organisation are involved from non-legal apprentices to senior legal figures.

 Nurse Analyst Supervisor, Debbie Moore explains:

-Statistics will show a rise in mental health-related illness in the work place as mental health is definitely a topic that you hear more people talking about.
+Statistics show a rise in mental health-related illness in the work place.

-But when you have high-profile figurs such as William, Kate and Harry as advocates, things have and will continue to move forward.
+However, when you have high-profile figures such as William, Kate and Harry as advocates, things have and will continue to move forward.

-Fletcher’s efforts to raise mental health awareness has certainly gained momentum.
+Fletcher’s efforts to raise awareness has started to gain momentum.

-Earlier this month five Champions volunteered at Southport’s Revitalise Centre, the respite holiday home for those living with disabilities.
+Earlier this month, five Champions volunteered at Southport’s Revitalise Centre.

 This Sunday 30th June a number of Fletcherians will participate in a 5-a-side tournament fundraiser in aid of CALM – the male suicide charity.

-There is, however, a more sensitive side to the Champions’ work.
+There is also a sensitive side to the Champions’ work.

 Both Senior Solicitor, Patricia Hitchen and Litigation Executive, Liam Bestwick have experienced such training and believe the best starting point for anyone struggling is to speak out.